 The Plan has PPO networks in all states.
-Effective January 1, 2009 the Plan will use the Coventry Health Care National Network, except in Ohio and New Jersey (see above).
-Please check the Plan Website at: www.nrlca.org or call Coventry at 1-800-638-8432 for participating providers.
+The Plan uses the Coventry Health Care National Network, except in Ohio and New Jersey (see above).
+Please check the Plan Website at: http://rcbp.coventryhealthcare.com or call Coventry at 1-800-638-8432 for participating providers.